 Ok sooooo now back to my initial question:

-are you working *hard* enough?
-Introducing The Rate of Perceived Exertion (RPE) scale – an effective tool for measuring your effort during workouts!
+Introducing The Rate of Perceived Exertion (RPE) scale – an effective tool for measuring your effort and intensity when working out!

 RPE is a 1-10 scale that helps you gauge how hard you’re working so you know if/when it’s time to turn up the heat!
 Here’s a quick breakdown: